l10kai/TXT2MD---Intelligent-Text-to-Markdown-Converter/README.md

 ```

 The program will ask for:
+1. Language selection (English or Chinese)
-1. The folder path to process (with a default suggestion)
+2. The folder path to process (with a default suggestion)
-2. Whether to delete original files after conversion
+3. Whether to delete original files after conversion

+## Customizing Prompts

+You can customize the AI conversion prompts by modifying the `prompt_templates.py` file.
+The default prompt instructs the AI to convert plain text to well-structured Markdown format.

+To modify the internationalization messages, edit the `i18n.py` file which contains all user interface text in both English and Chinese.

 ## Dependencies